Free TX Permit Practice Test

 What Do You Need to Know Before Taking the TX DMV/DPS Permit Test?

 Getting your TX Driver’s license is a little bit of a process, just to make sure everyone is a safe driver before they’re out on the road!
-The first step is passing a knowledge test or a DMV permit test.
+The first step is passing a knowledge test or a DMV permit exam.
 If you’re also trying to receive a motorcycle license or endorsement, the knowledge test may also be taken at the DMV or as part of an approved motorcycle safety education class.

 To prepare yourself for the written test, be sure to thoroughly read the 2019 Texas Driver Handbook – most importantly any parts on road rules, road signs, driving under the influence, and other rules and regulations.
-The questions on our practice tests are based on the material in the official DPS manuals, and are like what you’ll take in the official knowledge test!
+The questions on our practice exams are based on the material in the official DPS manuals, and are like what you’ll take in the official knowledge test!
 Passing these tests should help you decide if you’re prepared enough for the real thing.

 You can find information about topics on the permit test, the GDL program, any license fees you’ll need to pay, and more in the driver’s handbook.
-This DMV Practice Test will prepare you to pass the written test for your learner’s license, or the knowledge exam to get your regular license (if you’re over 18 years old).
+This DMV Practice Exam will prepare you to pass the written test for your learner’s license, or the knowledge exam to get your regular license (if you’re over 18 years old).

 What is the Minimum Age to Take the TX DMV GDL course?